scwardbulldog/ShokeDex/docs/sprint-artifacts/5-4-evolution-requirement-display-level-stone-trade.md

    - **When** the evolution panel formats requirement text for any supported evolution method (for example, `level`, `stone`, `trade`, `trade-item`, `happiness`, or similar values from the `evolutions` table)
    - **Then** the requirement string is derived from database fields (for example, `minimum_level`, `item_name`, `evolution_method`, `trigger`) and not hard-coded per Pokémon
    - **And** level-based, stone-based, and trade-based evolutions reuse a single formatting function or helper so that requirements render consistently in both three-stage (Story 5.1) and branching (Story 5.2) layouts
+   - **And** null or empty evolution_method values display an empty string (no requirement text rendered)
-   - **And** null or unsupported requirement combinations fall back to a safe, human-readable string (for example, "See evolution data") without breaking panel rendering
+   - **And** unrecognized or unsupported evolution_method values display "Unknown" as a safe fallback without breaking panel rendering

 5. **Consistency Across Linear and Branching Layouts (AC #5)**
    - **Given** a three-stage evolution chain (Story 5.1) or a branching evolution chain (Story 5.2)